Teachers shadow the UKLA Book Awards.

-The winning students and their tutors are invited to the UKLA International Conference 2020 in Oxford , the Book Awards ceremony on Friday 3 July and overnight as guests of the Association, honoured at the Book Awards ceremony and a Saturday conference place as guest of the association.
+The winning students and their tutors are invited to the UKLA International Conference, the Book Awards ceremony and overnight as guests of the Association.
+They will also be honoured at the Book Awards ceremony and receive a place at the Saturday conference as guests of the association.

 The 2019 winners are: